 Customer satisfaction: Selina’s focus on cash, costs, and profitability is not at the expense of its customers, mind you.
 The firm aims to keep increasing its number of customers by using loyalty and engagement-driving events.

 One of the biggest risks for hotels is a steep drop off in demand, similar to the years during the pandemic.
 Because firms in this industry have high fixed costs, a big drop in demand can severely dent profitability and cash flows.
 Plus, given that growth is largely asset dependent (the number of beds acquired, for one example), persistently high interest rates can impact expansion plans.
-To address this potential issue, Selina has a large group of local partners that can finance real estate in the firm’s targeted growth locations (currently with over $300m of dry powder).
-That way, Selina should be able to expand quickly without taking on more debt.
+To address this potential issue, Selina has a major group of local partners – currently flushed with over $300 million of investable money – that can finance real estate in the firm’s targeted growth locations.
+So Selina should be able to expand quickly without taking on more debt.

 Additional drivers of sales and profitability growth include a further increase in the number of digital nomads, higher travel demand, improved acceptance of alternative accommodations, and Selina’s ability to continue sourcing underperforming properties and repurposing them.